saadatzi/crowded/docs/panel/crowded-panel.doc.md

 ## Roles (super-admin-only)
 This is he answer to all the terms *super-admin*,*organization-admin*,*agent* etc.
-There will be loads of information on our server and we want everyone to be just able to do their own thing, but we wan't this process to be as flexible as possible, therefore you can always have your own custom roles, now inside of a role many permissions are defined, you'll find a form containing:
+There will be loads of information on our server and we want everyone to be just able to do their own thing, but we want this process to be as flexible as possible, therefore you can always have your own custom roles, now inside of a role many permissions are defined, you'll find a form containing:
 - Detail box
   - Simply, title of the role goes here
 - Different categories of information